technowledgy/vue-postgrest/docs/api/index.md

     - `{object} headers` Set or overwrite headers for this request.
 Keys are header field names, values are strings.

-    - `{boolean} keepChanges` If true, local changes to the item are protected from being overwriteten by fetched data and only unchanged fields are updated.
+    - `{boolean} keepChanges` If true, local changes to the item are protected from being overwritten by fetched data and only unchanged fields are updated.

+    - All Options described in [postgrest route](./#postgrest-route) are available here as well.

 - **Example:**